mccann's skink of open tussock and rocky ground

 - Not Threatened

-McCann Skink has a love of open spaces and a talent for basking.
-At twelve to eighteen centimetres in length, it is a medium-sized skink, slender and agile, with brown to greyish-brown colouration and darker stripes along the back and sides.
-Belly is pale cream, eyes dark and watchful.
+It loves the sun.
+Oligosoma maccanni has a talent for basking.
+At twelve to eighteen centimetres in length, it is a medium-sized skink.
+Slender and agile.
+Brown to greyish-brown colouration features darker stripes along back and sides.
+Belly is pale cream.
+Eyes are dark and watchful.
 A lizard that wears stripes.

 Viviparous, giving birth to live young.
-Females produce three to six offspring each year, a relatively high reproductive rate that allows the species to recover quickly from disturbance.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Females produce three to six offspring each year.
+A relatively high reproductive rate that allows species to recover quickly from disturbance.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.
+A quick return.
+A short wait.

 Not threatened.
-Widespread and common in the South Island.
-Still vulnerable to predation by introduced rats, cats, and hedgehogs, and to habitat loss from land development and farming.
+Widespread and common in South Island.
+Still vulnerable to predation by introduced rats, cats, and hedgehogs.
+Habitat loss from land development and farming compounds pressure.
+Climate change affects coastal and lowland habitats.